Dave Ulliott: Death

-Legacy & reputation
+Legacy and reputation

-Despite the dominance of Texas hold'em throughout televised poker, Ulliott had a reputation as a very strong pot limit Omaha player, with over 40 finishes in the money in tournaments of that type.
+Despite the dominance of Texas Hold'em throughout televised poker, Ulliott had a reputation as a strong pot limit Omaha player, with over 40 finishes in the money in tournaments of that type.
 Once, in an Omaha cash game at The Vic in 1997, he successfully read that Jon Shoreman had a straight flush and laid down a four of a kind.
 Ulliott was also considered the best five-card stud player in Northern England.
 However, Ulliott indicated that his real preference was for four card Omaha.

-In the UK, Ulliott was particularly well-known, even being mentioned in EastEnders.
+In the UK, Ulliott was particularly famous, even being mentioned in EastEnders.
 He also appeared on the front cover of the inaugural edition of PokerPlayer magazine, and was voted No. 9 on their Top 10 Poker Legends List.

 Ulliott was associated with the online poker site Devilfish Poker.
 After being eliminated in third place for $120,000 in the Full Tilt Poker invitational event at the 2005 Monte Carlo Millions, Ulliott stood up, flashing a "www.devilfishpoker.com" sign that was strapped to his back inside his jacket.
 The event was being broadcast live on Fox Sports Net (FSN), which has a policy against advertising .com websites, and Ulliott was banned from appearing in any forthcoming FSN productions.

 Ulliott later responded that he only paid the entry money so he could advertise his site; it was originally agreed that he would be able to promote the site, so he decided to advertise his site through the publicity stunt regardless.
 Despite supporting online poker sites, Ulliott indicated that many online players do not know what they are doing when playing, which makes them harder to play against.

 Ulliott became the subject of some controversy when he claimed that female poker players would never be as good as male players.
 He cited Lucy Rokach as a rare example of a strong female player, but still maintained that female players would never be aggressive enough to compete with their male counterparts.

 Ulliott claimed that his gambling wins led to him being banned by all the British bookmakers.
 He also claimed that Joe Beevers placed bets on his behalf for a period of time, during which time he managed to back all six winners at Ascot one year, including one at 14/1 and one at 20/1.

 In his later years, Ulliott attempted to change his image, no longer wearing slicked-back hair or sunglasses at the poker table.
 This was a result of attending a party in Las Vegas, where he felt everyone looked the same as him.